-In this program, veteran Dungeons Masters will lead teen gamers through a Dungeons & Dragons game!
-Learn the ins-and-outs of the most iconic tabletop roleplaying game, as featured in Stranger Things.
+In this program, veteran Dungeons Masters will lead preteen and young teen gamers through a Dungeons & Dragons game!
+Learn the ins-and-outs of the most iconic tabletop roleplaying game, as featured in Stranger Things!
 Participants will create a character, write a background story, learn the rules of the game, and embark on an adventure utilizing cooperative problem-solving skills.
 Everything you need will be provided, but participants are welcome to bring their own dice, character sketches, or miniatures!
 By the end of this camp, students will know how to run their own Dungeons & Dragons group with friends, including the use of modern game tools such as 5th edition rules and character builder apps.

 This class will meet for twelve 90-minute sessions.

 with Cody Hutcheson

 This course will be a semester-long comprehensive introduction to high school physics.
 This course will cover the following topics: matter and energy, velocity, accelerations, force, energy, electricity, and magnetism.